FOLLOW US

 PTSD Treatment Therapy

-Are you living with flashbacks, nightmares, anxiety, or insomnia?
-You may be experiencing symptoms of PTSD.
-PTSD can affect many areas of your life including your work, relationships, and even physical health.
 Dealing with PTSD alone can be overwhelming and frustrating.
-At the Trauma Therapy Center in West Palm Beach, you will work side-by-side with a therapist to reduce the negative effects of trauma and receive coping skills to handle future challenges with grace.
-Tap into your personal power and agency to live the life you desire and find fufilment in life.
+PTSD treatment in West Palm Beach at the Trauma Therapy Center allows you to work side-by-side with a compassionate and empathetic therapist, Liz Chelak, to reduce the negative effects of trauma and develop coping skills to handle future challenges with grace.
+Tap into your personal power and agency to live the life you desire and find fulfillment.

 Understanding PTSD

-The counselors at the Trauma Therapy Center understand PTSD.
+The counselors at the Trauma Therapy Center understand PTSD and complex posttraumatic stress disorder.
 Trauma therapy provides a structured way to process and heal your trauma symptoms and regain your self-esteem.

-Trauma therapy empowers you to maintain agency and gratitude throughout life and provides you with the coping skills you need to prevent future harm and re-traumatization.
+Trauma therapy with Certified Clinical Trauma Specialist Liz Chelak empowers you to maintain agency and gratitude throughout life.
+It equips you with essential coping skills to prevent future harm and re-traumatization.

 Call to schedule an appointment for PTSD therapy today!